-- Providing an escort to ensure that the complainant can move safely between classes/work and activities: - Ensuring that the complainant and respondent do not attend the same classes; - ❖ Moving the complainant or respondent to a different residence hall or different work space; - Providing access to counseling services; - Providing or assisting in providing medical services; - Providing academic support services, such as tutoring; and - Arranging for the complainant to re-take a course or withdraw from a class without penalty, including ensuring that any changes do not adversely affect the complainant's academic record.
+- Ensuring that the complainant and respondent do not attend the same classes; - ❖ Moving the complainant or respondent to a different residence hall or different workspace; - Providing access to counseling services; - Providing or assisting in providing medical services; - Providing academic support services, such as tutoring; and

+Arranging for the complainant to re-take a course or withdraw from a class.
+(Note: Withdrawal may have serious financial aid implications.
+Students are encouraged to contact Financial Aid prior to withdrawing.)